audreyling-yh/primitive-nb/README.md

 # primitive-nb
-A comparison of two feature engineering methods to predict nationality from name.
-As a fun challenge, the codes were written with minimal packages (ie. no pandas, scikit-learn, etc.)
+A comparison of two feature engineering methods to predict nationality from name using a Naive Bayes classifier.
+As a fun challenge, the codes were written with minimal packages (ie. no pandas, scikit-learn, etc).

+The Naive Bayes classifier is a probabilistic model based upon counting and conditional probabilities.
+This is done from scratch in the codes.

 ### Data
 Predictor: Name